 2. Health benefits

 Children are going to get lots of exposure to Vitamin D by playing outside in the fresh air.
 There are also so many cardiovascular benefits!
 The wide range of equipment placed in parks such as the monkey bars, slides, swings, and climbing frames have the children in constant motion.
 They chase each other around and race between pieces of equipment eager to have their next turn.
 This helps build their cardiovascular fitness and strength which will lead to an overall increase in their physical fitness.
 The best thing about this outside activity is the children feel like they’re playing rather than exercising!

-A playground provides a child with the opportunity to be able to self regulate their own bodies, they can let off steam or recharge their batteries.
-They might enjoy swinging to the sky on the swings, going rapidly around and around on the merry-go-round but then they’ll be happy to slow their bodies down and do some climbing.
+A playground provides kids with the opportunity to be able to regulate their own bodies, they can let off steam or recharge their batteries.
+They might enjoy swinging to the sky on the swings, or going rapidly around and around on the merry-go-round, but then they’ll be happy to slow their bodies down and do some climbing.
 Different children can tolerate different amounts of sensory input.
 Some will last on the swings for two minutes while others will be able to swing for ten minutes.
 A playground helps a child learn about what sensations make them feel good inside.
 What makes them feel “fast” and what “slows” them down.

 Kids and playground equipment are a perfect match for growth and development!
 In Australia we have such beautiful weather, children can go to the park all year around.
-With day light saving children get to continue to play well into the early evening.
+With daylight savings, children get to continue to play well into the early evening.
 So take your kids to the nearest park, encourage them to play and explore the equipment and maybe you might jump on the swing or go down the slide and bring back some of your childhood memories!